-The UNESCO World Heritage List includes several hundred properties with outstanding universal value.
+The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.

-Official title: Mines of Rammelsberg, Historic Town of Goslar and Upper Harz Water Management System
+- Official title: Mines of Rammelsberg, Historic Town of Goslar and Upper Harz Water Management System

-Date of Inscription: 1992
+- Date of Inscription: 1992

-Category: Cultural site
+- Category: Cultural site

 UNESCO’s World Heritage Centre’s short description of site no. 623:

-Quote: “Located close to the Rammelsberg mines, the town of Goslar played an important part in the Hanseatic League because of the richness of the Rammelsberg metal-ore veins.
-From the 10th to the 12th century it became one of the seats of the Holy Roman Empire.
-Its historic centre, which dates back to the Middle Ages, is perfectly preserved, and includes some 1,500 timber-framed houses from the 15th to 19th centuries.”
+Neither mines nor water management system drew our attention on our visit to this district.
+We did however have a pleasant stay in the town of Goslar.
+The town is quite close to the Rammelsberg mines.
+It played an important part in the Hanseatic League because of this.
+Also, from the 10th to the 12th century it became one of the seats of the Holy Roman Empire.
+The historic centre of Goslar dates back to the Middle Ages and includes around 1,500 timber-framed houses from the 15th to 19th centuries.